ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I had been streaming for 3 years at the time of 2020 when I combined the skill of knowing how to pay attention in meetings even if I am distracted or talking to someone else with the skill of being able to read faces when they're on webcams that I learned via twitch, with a skill I've always had but never had quite developed for this purpose: talking shit, to some extent, ala the children in the movie _Sandlot_, though hopefully with less gender bias.

 By 2022, I worked for 3 separate companies that I could not identify as using audio surveillance after the company I worked for in 2020 where I developed my techniques and felt that I had confirmed they were surveilling me.
-The fourth company was Flatley Inc, and the techniques never worked better in my life than on Tuesday, March 1st, 2022.
+The fourth company was Senger-Huel, and the techniques never worked better in my life than on Tuesday, March 1st, 2022.

 In my most private of moments, I call the main technique, with some reference to the film _Perdita Durango_ and the Lady Gaga song _Poker Face_, the "Gandolfini Germanotta I Hate Your Little Poker Face Move."
 But only in private.